 The central location of the campus ensures the perfect combination of academic study, student life and recreational activities.
 The campus is ideally located in the historical milieu of an old cotton mill on the north bank of the Kokemäenjoki River.

 The total student population at the University Consortium of Pori and the universities of applied sciences in the region is around 10,000.
-Local industries offer students exciting employment opportunities, for example, in the fields of maritime technology, energy, mechanical engineering and game technology.
+Local industries offer students exciting employment opportunities, for example, in the fields of maritime technology, robotics, energy, software engineering and game industry.

 Finland has a particular charm that lies in the combination of world-class education, research, technology, and beautiful unspoiled nature.